atno/Cleaning-Data/CodeBook.md

 -----
 <a name="notes"></a>

-data proposed here come from the original dataset proposed in [1].
-Transformations performed to clean up data:

-- only the measurements on the mean and standard deviation for each measurement.
-- rows of the dataset are average measurement of each variable for each activity and each subject.
+Data described here come from the original data available from this [repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and were published in [1].
+Further information on the original dataset are available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 Use of this dataset in publications must be acknowledged by referencing the following publication: